 Advocacy

-FHIRLab plays a critical role in advocating for the adoption of health data standards such as HL7 FHIR, SNOMED CT, and LOINC.
-It allows stakeholders to experience the real-world value of interoperability through hands-on use cases, walkthroughs, and standards-compliant tooling.
+FHIRLab is designed to support advocacy efforts for the adoption of health data interoperability and standards including but not limited to HL7 FHIR, SNOMED CT, and LOINC.
+It allows stakeholders and policy makers to experience the real-world value of interoperability through hands-on activities, use cases, walkthroughs all using standards-based digital health tools.

 Learning Testing

-Accelerating the adoption of digital health, standards and interoperability FHIRLab offers a simulated functional health data environment.
-It helps demystify digital health standards and enables decision-makers and implementers to see how interoperability improves patient care, health system performance, and data-driven decision-making through real-world healthcare use cases and interactive walkthroughs.
+Accelerating the adoption of digital health, standards and interoperability The Sandbox offers a simulated functional environment to demystify digital health interoperability and enables decision-makers and implementers to see how interoperability improves patient care, health system performance, and data-driven decision-making through real-world healthcare use cases and interactive walkthroughs.

 • Policymakers and Health System Leaders